 Who Is Responsible for a Helicopter Accident?

-It is typical that more than one entity can be held liable for a helicopter crash.
-For example, an air traffic controller error may contribute to pilot error, or poor maintenance can result in a crash.
+More than one entity can be held liable for a helicopter crash.
+For example, an air traffic controller error may contribute to pilot error or poor maintenance can result in a crash.
 The FAA may also be held responsible since it is tasked with monitoring aircraft while they are in flight.
-If they were not properly monitoring or communicating, the FAA might be partially liable.
+The FAA might be partially liable if they were not properly monitoring or communicating.

-An experienced legal team will ask the necessary questions to determine every party that may be liable for a helicopter crash.
+An experienced legal team will ask the necessary questions to determine every party liable for a helicopter crash.
 This is important because if multiple parties are at fault for the crash, it’s more likely that you’ll receive full compensation for your losses.

-While the FAA and NTSB will investigate the crash, an independent investigation is a crucial part of your legal claim.
+While the FAA and NTSB will investigate the crash, an independent investigation is crucial to your legal claim.
 It is recommended that families consult with the experienced New York helicopter crash personal injury team from Harris Keenan & Goldfarb as soon as possible so we can examine the unique details of their case.